 |Equipment Lease Terms||None|

-Selz offers four pricing plans for users: Free, Starter, Plus, and Pro.
+Selz offers four pricing plans for users: Free, Lite, Standard, and Pro.
 The Free plan charges no monthly fee, a transaction fee of 2%, and a payment processing fee of 2.9% plus $0.30.
 It includes five items for sale, unlimited bandwidth, buy buttons, analytics, customer management, a Facebook store, discount codes, digital file delivery, a responsive website, global tax settings (U.S. and EU VAT only), and fraud protection.
-The Starter plan costs $12.99 per month with a 2% transaction fee and a payment processing fee of 2.9% plus $0.30.
-It includes all of the features of the Free plan plus unlimited items for sale, customizable design, themes, and additional blogs or pages.
-The Plus plan costs $19.99 per month with a 1% transaction fee and a payment processing fee of 2.9% plus $0.30.
-It includes all of the features of the Starter plan plus abandoned cart recovery, a fully featured shopping cart, a custom domain, PayPal integration, priority support, custom checkout fields, and advanced shipping rules.
-The Pro plan costs $26.99 per month with no transaction fee and a payment processing fee of 2.9% plus $0.30.
+The Lite plan costs $11.50 per month with a 2% transaction fee and a payment processing fee of 2.9% plus $0.30.
+It includes all of the features of the Free plan plus unlimited items for sale, customizable design, themes, additional blogs or pages, apps, integrations, and the ability to remove Selz branding.
+The Standard plan costs $17.50 per month with a 2% transaction fee and a payment processing fee of 2.9% plus $0.30.
+It includes all of the features of the Lite plan plus abandoned cart recovery, a fully featured shopping cart, a custom SSL domain, PayPal integration, priority support, custom checkout fields, worldwide shipping rules, and real-time shipping.
+The Pro plan costs $23.50 per month with no transaction fee and a payment processing fee of 2.9% plus $0.30.
 It includes all of the aforementioned features plus custom receipts, tax invoicing, and license keys.
 Selz offers month-to-month contracts with no early termination fees.

 These plans come at a lower monthly cost than those offered by competitors like Shopify, but they also come with a drastic reduction in features and higher transaction fees.
 The Free plan only allows merchants to sell five total items, so it’s essentially a set of “Buy Now” buttons.
-Very small merchants and bloggers with limited product lineups and minimal traffic should be able to operate on the Starter plan, but they will still pay 4.9% plus $0.30 per transaction and lack features like a shopping cart or a custom domain.
-Most merchants will need to at least opt for the Plus plan, but they will still be paying 3.9% plus $0.30 on all transactions, which is higher than industry averages.
-Merchants who are willing to pay $26.99 per month for the Pro plan, however, will be paying market rates for a set of features that will serve most small to midsize e-commerce merchants.
+Very small merchants and bloggers with limited product lineups and minimal traffic should be able to operate on the Lite plan, but they will still pay a total of 4.9% plus $0.30 per transaction and lack features like a shopping cart or a custom domain.
+Most merchants will need to at least opt for the Standard plan, but they will still be paying a total of 3.9% plus $0.30 on all transactions, which is higher than industry averages.
+Merchants who are willing to pay $23.50 per month for the Pro plan, however, will be paying market rates for a set of features that will serve most small to midsize e-commerce merchants.